zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Python_execute.rst

    region box block 0 10 0 5 -0.5 0.5

-can be executed using with the lammps API with the following Python code if ``lmp`` is an instance of :py:class:`lammps <lammps.lammps>`:
+would normally be executed with the following Python code:

 .. code-block:: python